norweeg/self-hosted-docker-server-templates/README.md

 * [ ] [Logitech Media Server](http://www.mysqueezebox.com/download/)
 * [ ] [Moode](http://moodeaudio.org/)
 * [ ] A GUI to start and manage a stack created from these templates

+## What is Docker?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_dfLOzuIg2o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Watch this short video for a quick explanation of what Docker is, how it is different than a Virtual Machine, and why one would use Docker instead of a full virtual machine.

 ## Before You Begin